 See As Many Homes As You Can

-The more you see as well, the more you’ll get a sense of the norm in your city.
-For San Diego, for instance, some of the layouts of homes were completely different than what I was used to from growing up in the midwest.
-Plus, I don’t think I saw a single home in San Diego that had a basement, whereas where I grew up a basement was the norm.
+The more you see, the more you’ll understand the norm in your city.
+In San Diego, for instance, some of the layouts of homes were completely different from what I was used to growing up in the midwest.
+Plus, I don’t think I saw a single house in San Diego with a basement; that was the norm where I grew up.

 Look at Property History

-Check out the Upgrades
+Check Out The Upgrades

-Common House Hunting Mistakes to Avoid
+Common House Hunting Mistakes To Avoid

-To the other end, there are some common house hunting mistakes to try and avoid and be aware of so that you don’t fall into a trap.
+On the other end, there are some common house hunting mistakes to try and avoid and be aware of so that you don’t fall into a trap.
 These include:

 Don’t Get Too Emotional

-Stay as objective as you can during the home buying process.
+Stay as objective as you can during the home-buying process.

 Don’t Skimp On Inspections

-The contingency period is the time you have to do your inspections and due diligence.
+The contingency period is when you must do your inspections and due diligence.
 You usually get a week for this.
 Shortening this period means you have less time and less opportunity to be thorough.
-This is a huge risk to take because you may miss major structural, plumbing, or electrical issues – all things you definitely don’t want to miss.
+As you can imagine, this is a considerable risk because you may miss major structural, plumbing, or electrical issues – all things you don’t want to miss.

-Don’t Hesitate to Renegotiate Price If Called For
+Don’t Hesitate to Renegotiate Prices

 Don’t Bid On a House You Can’t Afford